learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 Like `Array`s, JavaScript `Object`s are collections of data.
 They consist of a list of _properties_ (_key-value pairs_) bounded by curly braces (`{ }`).
-The properties can point to values of any data type &mdash; even other `Object`s.
+The properties can point to values of any data type — even other `Object`s.

 We can have empty `Object`s: